pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       returned object(s).
 Multiple properties may
                                       be specified with either a comma-separated
                                       list or by using the option multiple times.
+                                      Properties specified in this option that are not in the object(s) will be ignored.
 The empty string will include no properties.
                                       Default: Do not filter properties.
       -o, --names-only                Retrieve only the object paths (names).
                                       Default: Retrieve the complete objects